 Costs in Dollars

-Our calculations are based on the current Red River Paper price for R2000 inks.
+Our calculations are based on the market price for each ink:

 Using the Cartridge Unit Equivalent figures, we’ve extrapolated the cost of ink by print size (roughly 100% coverage)